 Microsoft Word documents are the most common documents that get translated.
-In this window, you can control how memoQ imports Microsoft Office Word 2007 and newer (*.docx or *.dotx) documents.
+In this window, you can control how memoQ imports Microsoft Office Word 2007, 2010 or Microsoft Office Word 2013 (*.docx or *.dotx) documents.

 This window is for documents from Word 2007 or higher: Use it to import .docx or *.dotx files.